ArtsaRound Scholarship

 · Submit an artist’s statement, digital portfolio and proof of post-secondary acceptance.

-APPLICATION
+APPLICATION PROCESS

 The student must submit a completed application requiring basic information about the student and his/her artwork.
 The nominating teacher (art, music, chorus, theater, drafting, language art or consumer science) must sign the application.
 This teacher may be contacted as a reference.